soubhiksanyal/now_evaluation/README.md

 ```
 The predicted_mesh_folder should in a similar structure as mentioned in the [RingNet](https://ringnet.is.tue.mpg.de) website.

-Cumulative error curves from the computed error metric can be also generated from the main.py file.
-The corresponding function is generating_cumulative_error_plots().

-Please change the paths accordingly in generating_cumulative_error_plots().
+#### Visualization

+Visualization of the reconstruction error is best done with a cumulative error curve.
+To generate a cumulative error plot, adapt the paths in the function generating_cumulative_error_plots() in the main.py and run the script.

 **Note that ground truth scans are only provided for the validation set.
 In order to participate in the NoW challenge, please submit the test set predictions to ringnet@tue.mpg.de as described [here](https://ringnet.is.tue.mpg.de/challenge)**.